Neupanesujal/Saheta-Chatbot/README.md

 # Saheta-Chatbot 🐺

 ## Overview
 An intelligent chatbot application that uses Retrieval-Augmented Generation (RAG) to answer questions about PDF documents.
-Also the PDF document can be viewed and navigate to specific page you want to ask about.
+Also the PDF document can be viewed and navigate to specific page you want to ask about from UI.
 Built with Streamlit, LangChain, and Ollama, this application provides an interactive interface for document analysis and Q&A.

 ## Features 🌟
 - **Document Processing**